dempe/anki-layouts/README.md

 # anki-layouts
 HTML and CSS for my Anki notes.

 I am pretty happy with the layouts that I've come up with for my Anki cards.
-Others have expressed similar approval, so I figured I would share them in a repo.
+Others have expressed similar approval, so I figured I would share them (and back them up) in a repo.

 They are a work in progress.

+_All cards use the same CSS._

 ## Fields